Georgia 2nd state to postpone pres. primaries over virus

 On Friday, Louisiana became the first state to postpone its presidential primaries due to the virus.

 As of Saturday, the virus had infected more than 150,000 people worldwide and killed over 5,800.
-The death toll in the U.S. rose to 51 and infections totaled more than 2,100, as President Donald Trump expanded a ban on travel from Europe by adding Britain and Ireland to the list.
+The U.S. counted more than 2,100 infections and 60 dead, as President Donald Trump expanded a ban on travel from Europe by adding Britain and Ireland to the list.

 Georgia is reporting 66 confirmed cases, with most concentrated around metro Atlanta.
 One death in the state has been attributed to the virus.